-HOUSTON, TX - The suspect in Jazmine Barnes' murder, Eric Black Jr. made a second appearance in a downtown Houston courtroom today.
+HOUSTON - The suspect in Jazmine Barnes' murder, Eric Black Jr. made a second appearance in a downtown Houston courtroom today.
 On Monday, Black's attorney Alvin Nunnery invoked the 5th amendment.
 Black's family attended the court hearing and was "visibly upset."

 Black reportedly admitted to his role in the murder to authorities which is also consistent with the information from a source.
 Black admitted to authorities that he was driving the vehicle, but he was not the shooter.